 Keep in mind that you are on island time so even the simplest order can take more than 30 minutes to receive, even if you are the only customers.

-The best value on the island goes to Chillout Café for their 200 gram fish bbq with two sides at 55,000 IDR / $4.25.
+Beachfront: The best value on the island goes to Chill Out Bar for their 200 gram fish bbq with two sides at 60,000 IDR / $4.25.
 Their specialty is grilled seafood steaks and skewers but they also have a huge menu with curries, pizza, pasta, sandwiches, burgers, Chinese and Indonesian food.

 Getting To & From the Gili Islands

 Most visitors to the Gili Islands will be arriving from Bali.

 You can get from Bali to the Gili Islands by fast boats from numerous locations such as:

 - Sanur – 650,000 IDR / $46.30

 - Nusa Lembongan – 600,000 IDR / $42.75